 My wife entered a cookie contest last week.
 These bad boys won first place in the chocolate cookie recipe category, as best chocolate cookie recipe.
-So when I tell you these are more than good, I have a panel of judges to back me up.
-These bars are sweet, succulent and definitely something we’ll be making all year long, but they are perfect for a Holiday buffet, so don’t pass this recipe up when you are planning your Thanksgiving or Christmas cookie baking!
+So when I tell you these peanut butter buckeye bars are more than good, I have a panel of judges to back me up.
+They are sweet, succulent and definitely something we’ll be making all year long, but they are perfect for a Holiday buffet, so don’t pass this recipe up when you are planning your Thanksgiving or Christmas cookie baking!

 This is a simple recipe, an even though I usually shy away from anything that uses a mix, in this case I’ll gladly make an exception.
 They make in a snap, don’t cost much and are suited for the novice baker (read: me).
 The results are fabulous, the oooh-and ahhhh factor is pretty high on the list.
 Just place a pretty pyramid of these on a shiny platter and back out of the way.
 But I suggest you make two batches if you want any for yourself!